rmosolgo/graphql-ruby/guides/pro/monitoring.md

 title: Monitoring
 desc: GraphQL plugins for NewRelic, AppSignal, Scout, Skylight and Datadog
 index: 3
+pro: true
 ---

 `GraphQL::Pro` includes instrumentation for several platforms which add:

 - Tracking queries by name
 - Tracking field resolution
 - Observing database calls during resolution

 By default, all fields in the schema are monitored, but you can [opt in or opt out](#opting-in-opting-out) on a type-by-type or field-by-field basis.